 For instance, setting a goal of “Get people to sign up for a product trial” isn’t relevant if the product isn’t available yet.
 That goal doesn’t serve any purpose.

 Proper webinar goals need end points.
 Without deadlines, you could technically work on a goal forever.
 You’d never know if you achieved or failed.
-You must set some point to evaluate your performance.
+You must set some points to evaluate your performance.

 Your end points will depend on your specific goal.
 They could be hard dates or the end of certain activities.
 If you set a registration goal, the end point is when registration ends.
 If you set a sales goal, the end point is when you’ve reached out and followed up with each attendee.